East Omaha, Nebraska: History

 However, the East Omaha site ended up losing out to a site in North Omaha.

 At the turn of the 20th century the area was home to numerous businesses important to Omaha's growth, with early examples including a hominy mill and a plaster mill.
 The Carter White Lead Company built a large scale plant in East Omaha.

 On its north edge, East Omaha was home to the Beechwood community.
 In 1948 the Beechwood School District joined Omaha Public Schools, almost eliminating all traces of the Beechwood community.
 However, the community is still noted on maps.

 History timeline

+The following items have been documented by a local historian.